 Good Shepherd Lutheran School came into existence in 1984.
-Many months and countless hours of study, prayer, and consideration were dedicated to such an important undertaking by the members of Good Shepherd Lutheran Church.
+The members of Good Shepherd Lutheran Church dedicated many months and countless hours of study, prayer, and consideration to such an important undertaking.

 The goal then, as is now: to provide quality Christian education.
 It was found that many in the church and community were searching for this type of education.